-As outlined in Goal #1 of the OCP (Focus Growth and Development), 75% of new residential units will be in the Growth Centres, which are within the urban containment boundaris per Map 2 of the OCP.
-The urban containment boundary areas include Chemainus, Crofton, South End, Bell McKinnon, Berkey's Corner, and Quamichan / Maple Bay.
+As outlined in Goal #1 of the OCP (Focus Growth and Development), 75% of new residential units will be in the Growth Centres as identified in the OCP.
+The Growth Centres include Chemainus, Crofton, University Village, Bell McKinnon, and Berkey's Corner.
 Their features include:

-- A broad range of uses typical of a village and urban centres (e.g., shopping services, financial and business uses, government and institutional uses, clinics, leisure and recreational facilities, cultural and residential uses). - Residential uses mainly in the form of multifamily units to make efficient use of land.
+- A broad range of uses typical of a village and urban centres (e.g., shopping services, financial and business uses, government and institutional uses, clinics, leisure and recreational facilities, cultural and residential uses).
+Residential uses mainly in the form of multifamily units to make efficient use of land. - Pedestrian-oriented and multi-modal transportation focus.